rbdannenberg/arco/README.md

    located in an application or in another process, and control software can be written in any language.
 Pointers are avoided by "naming" unit generators with integers.
-Reference counting is used, although it can be largely hidden by libraries used on the control side.
+Reference counting is used, although it can be largely hidden by libraries used on the control side, e.g. Serpent (programming language) garbage collects references to Arco, so users do not see reference counts.
  - **FAUST.** Unit generators can be written in FAUST, allowing FAUST programs to be used in a dynamic environment with real-time patching and control.
    Users can focus on using a library of ready-made unit generators, but